-Not that you don’t already have enough outdoor patio ideas to keep you occupied…here’s one more.
+Not that you don’t already have enough outdoor patio ideas to keep you occupied – but here’s one more.

 “In laboratory research, visual exposure to settings with trees has produced significant recovery from stress within five minutes, as indicated by changes in blood pressure and muscle tension.” -arborday.org

 An outdoor room surely makes getting that exposure easy.
-Plus, it dramatically extends the gardening season.
 It can take the form of a private sanctuary, or it can become the perfect party space.
 The possibilities are endless.

-The protection of an outdoor room can also do double duty as a haven for potted plants during our winters if not properly sheltered.
-So, for an unabashed “hort-head”, a built-in patio also offers much needed protection for my treasured investment.
+The protection of an outdoor room can also do double duty as a haven for potted plants during our winters.
+So, for an unabashed “hort-head”, a built-in patio also offers much-needed protection for a treasured plant.

-In the Pacific Northwest, it rains; everyone knows this.
-Though those particularly dreary spells, those few peaks of sunlight feel like a lifeline to warmer and brighter times.
-But before we all move on to flowers, long hikes, and lazy river floats, let’s think for a second and consider what we can do this summer to better prepare our landscapes for the excess rainwater that is bound to plague the Northwest again next fall.
+In the Pacific Northwest, it rains.
+In the times when it is sunny, it pays to consider what we can do to better prepare our landscapes for the excess rainwater that is bound to plague the Northwest again in the fall.

 What is a Rain Garden?

-Rain gardens are a great way to dress up a part of the landscape, as well as add functionality to it.
-To the untrained eye, it looks like a grouping of plants, hopefully native, but at least water-loving.
-Depending on the plant choices, they can be bright and colorful, with lots of different textures and varied bloom times, only adding to the beauty of the overall landscape.
+Rain gardens are a great way to dress up part of the landscape as well as add functionality to it.
+It often involves a grouping of stones and water-loving plants.
+The plants may be bright and colorful during much of the year, with lots of different textures and varied bloom times, adding to the beauty of the overall landscape.

-There are many different ways to build a rain garden, but the overall concept is the same.
-Make a depression where you have a low spot/water pooling, put in some fresh soil and/or drain rock, plant water-loving plants thinking about the locations that will be getting the most and least water, and watch it collect rainwater and thrive.
-This is obviously over-simplified and there’s more that goes into it, and a good online resource is Portland Metro.
-They have a guide that goes through the technical ways to design and build a rain garden if you’re looking to do the job yourself.
-If not, give us a call, we can help.
+There are many different ways to build a rain garden, but the overall concept is the same: make a depression where you have a low spot/water pooling already, put in some fresh soil and/or drain rock, move in some water-loving plants, and watch the area collect rainwater and thrive.
+There’s more that goes into it, but that’s the basic idea.
+A good online resource for the DIYer is Portland Metro.

-The following images are not rain gardens that we have built.
-But great images to show how lovely and useful a rain garden can be.
+The following images show how lovely and useful a rain garden can be.